Skip to content

 Expo Router

-If you are using Expo Router, add the following method in the app/_layout.js file for data collection.
+If you use Expo Router, add the following method in the app/_layout.js file to collect data.

 import { useEffect } from 'react';